 Blows attended Tramway Road Primary School in Sea Point, and later Trafalgar Junior and Trafalgar High in Cape Town.
 Trafalgar High School was the first school built in Cape Town for coloured students – the principal (head teacher) was none other than Harold Cressy.
 (A school further down the road from District Six, in Roeland Street, was later built in his honour).

 The young athlete’s career started at Trafalgar Junior.
 Blows recalls doing the standing broad jump and the relay.
 “I remember doing the standing broad jump as one of my first events in athletics,” he says.
-He also remembers practising on the corner of De Villiers and Sterling streets in District Six during those early years.
-“I practised on a patch of land that was unfit for athletes due to its undulating surface.”
+He also remembers practicing on the corner of De Villiers and Sterling streets in District Six during those early years.
+“I practiced on a patch of land that was unfit for athletes due to its undulating surface.”

 Blows also worked out in Trafalgar Hall and did track work at Green Point Track between 5pm and 7pm every Thursday during the athletics season.

 Blows competed in many athletics events: the 100 yards, 220 yards, 440 yards, the long jump and the relay.